 - pressing the scroll wheel pans.

-When the Orbit tool is active:
+When the Orbit tool is active

-- a left click and drag rotates the model,
+- a left-click and drag rotates the model,

 - the scroll wheel zooms,

-- a left click + SHIFT will pan, and
+- a left-click + SHIFT will pan, and

-- a left click + ALT will zoom.
+- a left-click + ALT will zoom.

-The Roam mode allows the camera to move in and out of the model at will.
+The Roam mode allows the camera to move in and out of the model at-will.
 It has several modes as described in the user manual.
-Press and release the middle mouse button to enter the mouse-only mode.

-In Roam mode:
+- In Mouse-Only Roam mode

 - moving the mouse will look around,